Vaillant Arotherm Heat Pump Review: R290, COP, Price, UK Guide

 Vaillant is a name that millions of UK homeowners already know from their gas boilers.
 The German manufacturer has been in the heating industry since 1874, and their transition into heat pumps has produced one of the most technically advanced domestic models on the market: the Arotherm Plus.
-What sets it apart from most competitors is its use of R290 (propane) refrigerant — a natural substance with a global warming potential of just 3, compared to 675 for R32 used by most rivals.
+What sets it apart is R290 (propane) refrigerant with a global warming potential of just 3 and the ability to deliver flow temperatures up to 75°C — meaning it can work with existing radiators in many older UK homes.

-This review examines the Vaillant Arotherm Plus range in detail, covering real-world performance in UK homes, pricing, warranty, and whether it deserves its growing reputation as one of the best heat pumps available in Britain.
+This review examines the Vaillant Arotherm Plus in detail, covering real-world performance, pricing, warranty, and whether it deserves its growing reputation as one of the best heat pumps available in Britain.
+For a broader perspective, see our complete UK brand comparison.

 The Arotherm Plus is Vaillant's flagship air-to-water heat pump for the UK domestic market.
-It is a monobloc design, meaning all refrigerant components are contained within the outdoor unit.
-Only insulated water pipes and electrical cables connect it to the indoor system.
+It is a monobloc design with all refrigerant components contained within the outdoor unit.

 R290 Refrigerant: Why It Matters

-R290 is mildly flammable (A3 classification), which means the outdoor unit must maintain certain clearance distances from building openings (windows, doors, vents).
-For most UK installations, this is straightforward — the unit needs to be positioned at least 750mm from any opening into the building, depending on the charge size.
-This is rarely a problem in practice but needs to be confirmed during the site survey.
+R290 is mildly flammable, requiring certain clearance distances from building openings — at least 750mm depending on charge size.
+This is rarely problematic in practice but needs confirmation during the site survey.

 High Flow Temperature: 75°C Capability

-The Arotherm Plus can deliver flow temperatures up to 75°C, which is one of the highest available in any domestic air source heat pump.
-This is significant for several reasons:
+The Arotherm Plus can deliver flow temperatures up to 75°C — one of the highest available in any domestic air source heat pump.
+This means older homes with standard radiators can often use the Arotherm Plus without replacing radiators.
+However, efficiency drops significantly at 75°C (COP around 2.0–2.3), so the system is most efficient at 35–45°C where COP reaches 3.5–4.0.

 Real-World COP Performance

-These figures are among the best in the industry and are consistent with the manufacturer's SCOP ratings.
-Weather compensation — where the system automatically reduces flow temperature as outdoor temperatures rise — is key to maximising efficiency and should always be enabled.
+These figures are among the best in the industry.
+Weather compensation — where the system automatically reduces flow temperature as outdoor temperatures rise — should always be enabled for maximum efficiency.
+Understanding your running costs depends heavily on which flow temperature your system operates at.

 Indoor Components and Controls